 ABOUT YOUR INNKEEPERS

-Sandra CH Smith, retired journalist, lobbyist for the Arts/current author and actor, arrived in Eureka Springs in 1992 after spending seven years sailing alone from San Francisco to 1837 miles off the Galapagos and near Easter Island in her Ericson 35 sailboat.
+Founded by Sandra CH Smith, retired journalist, lobbyist for the Arts/current author and actor, arrived in Eureka Springs in 1992 after spending seven years sailing alone from San Francisco to 1837 miles off the Galapagos and near Easter Island in her Ericson 35 sailboat.
 She added to her life-long collection of treasures she previously had brought back from studying and travelling in Europe and Britain.
 Included were not only art treasures and artifacts from Mexico and Central America which adorn the inn, but also, from all those years at sea, a sense of serene timelessness which sets the mood for guests at Cliff Cottage Inn.

 No newcomer to Bed & Breakfasts, Sandra stayed in many during years of travel abroad starting as an eleven-year old studying in Scotland and later, as a university student for several years in France.
 She opened Philadelphia’s very first B&B in 1978 when she was a starving poet reciting her verses to jazz on a weekly radio show, appearing with the Philadelphia Opera, Pennsylvania Opera and other theater companies, and existing on a steady diet of raisins and peanuts!
 An accomplished chef, Sandra learned to cook on an 18th-Century wood-burning stove in the south of France after receiving degrees from the University of Grenoble and University of Provence in Aix-en-Provence.
 Her cuisine also reflects the tastes of Scotland where she went to school as a kid and learned to eat kippers and haggis as a child, and manages to include a hint of the tropical flavors she learned to love while living in Jamaica and traveling for years around remote islands in the Caribbean.
 She has been a featured guest chef on a CBS-TV cooking show and her cookbook-memoir, “A Cook’s Tour of Epicuria – One Woman’s Adventures” has become a very popular souvenir for guests to take home as a memento of their visit.
 (Her book is now sold out but some used copies are available on Amazon.)
 Sandra began her love affair with the Ozarks and specifically, Eureka Springs, from the moment she arrived….she had sold her boat in Puerto Vallarta and become a landlubber after a near fatal accident at sea off Guatemala.
 While trying to save her boat from sinking after a temporary crew member fell asleep at the helm and broke the boom off, she got the “message” to “Go to Arkansas!”
 While the young crewman lay huddled on the floor, crying and paralyzed by fear, it took Sandra over 4 hours to right the boat and she has since learned from a guest who himself, was an ocean sailor, that this was something of a miracle.
 The designer of her Ericson 35, Bruce King, lost his boat and entire crew drowned in a similar accident on the way back from a California-Mexico race.